-- 1. Account opening form along with submitted documents - 2.
-KYC Profile; - 3.
-Transaction Statement4.
-Othetr supporting documents (if any)
+- 1. Account opening form along with submitted documents

-Signature :
+- 2. KYC Profile;

+- 3. Transaction Statement

+- 4. Othetr supporting documents (if any)

-(Authorized officer of AML Risk
+Signature : (Authorized officer of AML Risk Management Unit) Name : Designation : Phone : Date :

-Management Unit)

-Name Designation Phone Date

-SUSPICIOUS TRANSACTION REPORT (STR) (CORPORATE CLIENT)
+SUSPICIOUS TRANSACTION REPORT (STR)

-A. Reporting Institution : 1.
-Name of the Institutions:

-2. Name of the Branch:

-B. Details of Report:1.
-Date of sending report:

-2. Is this the addition of an earlier report?
-Yes No

-3.If yes, mention the date of previous report

-C. Suspect Account Details: 1.
-BO Account Number: 2.
-Folio Number/Cliant Code:

-3. Name of the Legal Person:

-4. Nature of the account: (Margin/Non Margin/Portfolio/other, pls. specify)5.
-Nature of ownership: (proprietorship/partnership/company/other, pls. specify)6.Registration No.: ecify)

-7. Registration No. & Authority:

-8. Address in details :

-9. Contact Details:

-10. List of related Directors/Partners (at least 2, with contact details):11.
-Operators/Mandate Holders information12.
-Bank account details:

-13. TIN:

-14. BIN:
+A. Reporting Institution :1.
+Name of the Institutions:2.
+Name of the Branch: B. Details of Report:1.
+Date of sending report:2.
+Is this the addition of an earlier report?3.
+If yes, mention the date of previous report Yes No C. Suspect Account Details : BO Account Number: Folio Number/Cliant Code: Name of the Legal Person: Nature of the account: (Margin/Non Margin/Portfolio/other, pls. specify) Nature of ownership: (proprietorship/partnership/company/other, pls. sp 6.Registration No.: Registration No. & Authority: Address in details : Contact Details: List of related Directors/Partners (at least 2, with contact details) : Operators/Mandate Holders information Bank account details: TIN: BIN:

-D. Reasons for considering the transaction(s) a s unusual/suspicious?
+D. Reasons for considering the transaction(s) as unusual/suspicious?

-5 (,, (Mention summery of suspicion and consequence of events)

 a.
 Identity of Clients

 b.
 Activity in account

-c.
-Background of Client
+c. 🗌 Background of Client

 d.
 Multiple accounts

-e.
-Nature of transaction
+e. 🗌 Nature of transaction

-f.
-Value of transaction
+f. 🗌 Value of transaction

 g.
 Other reason (Pls.
 Specify)